The Context Bloat Problem

 - Session Continuity — Events are tracked in SQLite and restored after compaction

-The goal isn’t just saving money on API costs—it’s maintaining model intelligence.
+The goal isn’t just saving money on API costs — it’s maintaining model intelligence.
 When you clear noise from the context window, you leave more room for actual reasoning.

-This post generated by opencode with GLM-5 from Z.AI Coding Plan, based on content from: https://www.youtube.com/watch?v=QUHrntlfPo4 and https://github.com/mksglu/context-mode
+This article was written by opencode (GLM-5), based on content from: https://www.youtube.com/watch?v=QUHrntlfPo4, https://context-mode.mksg.lu/, and https://github.com/mksglu/context-mode